 Painting the Tape

 Painting the tape is when a group of traders illegally move stock by trading it all at once.
 This artificially inflates or deflates the price of the security.
-Sometimes this is triggered by a newsletter or email list influencing day traders.
+Sometimes, a newsletter or email list can that influences day traders can trigger this.

 Pattern Day Trader